Skip to contents

 numeric vector of hazard ratio bounds for analyses in phase 3 study

-probability that a treatment effect comes from a enthusiastic prior component, i.e., initial benchmarking probability for the study success
+Mean of the Beta prior for omega. omega is the probability that a treatment effect comes from a enthusiastic prior component, i.e., initial benchmarking probability for the study success

 est_obs_pfs